turbot/steampipe-mod-azure-perimeter/perimeter/docs/public_access_settings.md

 This benchmark answers the following questions:

 - What Azure resources are publicly accessible through configuration settings?
-- Are storage account blob public access settings enabled?
+- Are storage account have public access to blob containers enabled?
 - Are storage container blob public access settings enabled?
 - Are Kubernetes clusters configured for public access?